DOV-Vlaanderen/pydov/docs/select_datasets.rst

     :class:`pydov.types.monster.Monsterbehandeling`

-    Extra subtype which add more information about the about the treatment of a sample.
+    Extra subtype which add more information about the treatment of a sample.

     .. csv-table:: Monsterbehandeling
       :header-rows: 1